 - Sauté the veggies.
 Turn on the Instant Pot's sauté function.
 Add onion, carrot, celery, jalapeño, tomato, a pinch of salt, and a splash of water, broth, or oil.
 Cook 5 minutes, stirring often.
 Add garlic last and cook for 30 seconds, just until fragrant.

-- Add the soaked or unsoaked beans and water to the Instant Pot.
+- Add the soaked or unsoaked pinto beans and water to the Instant Pot.
 Make sure the beans are covered by about an inch of water, but do not exceed your pot's max fill line.

 - Seal the lid and set the valve to Sealing.